input-output-hk/cardano-tutorials/node-setup/061_KES_period.md

 Here "KES" stands for _**K**ey **E**volving **S**ignature_, which means that after a certain _period_, the key will _evolve_ to a new key and discard its old version.
-This is useful, because it means that even if an attacker compromises the key and gets access to the signing key, it can only use that to sign blocks _from now on_, but not blocks dating from _earlier periods_, making it impossible for the attacker to rewrite history.
+This is useful, because it means that even if an attacker compromises the key and gets access to the signing key, he can only use that to sign blocks _from now on_, but not blocks dating from _earlier periods_, making it impossible for the attacker to rewrite history.

 Unfortunately, there is a catch: A KES key can only evolve for a certain number of periods and becomes useless afterwards.
 This means that before that number of periods has passed, the node operator has to generate a new KES key pair,